saramorrin/clement-yoga/README.md

 - I have confirmed that all headings in the navigation bar direct the user to the revelant page when clicked.
 - I have confirmed that all social media links open in a new tab when clicked and redirect to the relevant website.
 - I have confirmed that the form works correctly.
 All entry fields must be completed before the form can be submitted.
 - I have confirmed that all images on the homepage direct the user the the contact page when clicked.
+-[EightShapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23000000%2C%20Black%0D%0A%23D9BDB2%0D%0A%23FFE9E5%0D%0A%23B17067%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) was used to check that text

 # Bugs